ethereum-optimism/optimism/specs/safe-liveness-checking.md

 ### Security Properties

+The following security properties must be upheld:

 1. Signatures are assigned to the correct signer.
 2. Non-signers are unable to create a record of having signed.
-3. A signer cannot be censored or grieffed such that their signing is not recorded.
+3. A signer cannot be censored or griefed such that their signing is not recorded.
 4. Signers may demonstrate liveness either by signing a transaction or by calling directly to the guard.
-5. The module implements the correct checks priort to removing a signer.
+5. The module implements the correct checks prior to removing a signer.
 6. The module sets the correct threshold upon removing a signer.
 7. During a shutdown the module correctly removes all signers, and converts the safe to a 1 of 1.